 3. Manueline Architecture

 Unique to Portugal, this architecture is named after King Manuel 1 and is the most sumptuous working of stone and other materials.
 Whether you’re into architecture or not, you’ll find yourself amazed at the delicate carvings and will go on a voyage of discovery looking for motifs like shells, seaweed, oak leaves and symbols of the cosmos.
-Interestingly, Manueline architecture was inspired by the Portuguese empire’s travels around the world so there are also influences, like delicate filigree work, from Indian temples and monuments.
+Interestingly, Portuguese Art was inspired by the empire’s travels around the world so there are also influences, like delicate filigree work, from Indian temples and monuments.

 Photo Courtesy: Turismo Cascais

 Given UNESCO’s Intangible Cultural Heritage tag, Fado’s lyrical, love drenched sound is a must-experience with the one you love.
 There’re several kinds of Fado – you can opt between a melancholic, wistful style or a more upbeat style.
 You’ll have to experience them to decide which one you like better but all sorts go perfectly with a late evening out and a few glasses of wine at one of the gorgeous Portuguese bars.